mshayduk/datatidying/README.md

 #### CodeBook.md ####

- This markdown file describes the initial data-set, the variables, transformations performed to clean up the data and the final tidy data-set saved in **UCI_HAR_tidy.txt**.
+ This markdown file describes the initial data-set, the variables, transformations performed to clean up the data and the final tidy data-set,  saved in **UCI_HAR_tidy.txt**.